ProgramIsFun/ue5-force-graphhhhhhhhh-521/README.md

 So one link could affect 2 Threats.

 So we compute a flattened one D away, which store the bias of each link.
+Another flattened 1D array calculate the strength of each link.

+If the connection is sparse, maybe using the

+### 5
+It take too much time for generating too much actor for each link.
+We use components instead of an actor for each link.